phronmophobic/blog/markdown/what-is-a-user-interface.md

 If you're using react or any library built on top of react, then the options for inspecting or manipulating the render output of a component are limited to:
 * adding, removing, editing child elements
-* adding removing, editing html attributes
+* adding, removing, editing html attributes
 * editing the html tag name for an element

 That's it.
 In all fairness, these are the most important operations.
 It's possible to build user interfaces with just these operations and many developers have, but we can do better.